 Highlight the Deceased's Life

 Every person has a unique history and story.
-Use the obituary to describe highlights of the deceased's life including their biggest achievements.
+Use the obituary to describe highlights of the deceased's life, including their biggest achievements.

 Use a Sequence Approach

 Since obituaries often have word count requirements, fill the space with a written timeline of your loved one's life.
-Include information like where she was born, her family structure, where she attended school, and any jobs and volunteer positions she held as an adult.
+Include information like where she was born, her family structure, where she attended school, then any jobs and volunteer positions she held as an adult.

 Focus on Hobbies and Passions

 If the deceased was incredibly passionate about one specific topic or activity, showcase that part of their life in the obituary.
 Use the hobby as a metaphor for their life or talk solely about their work and accomplishments in that activity.
 For example, if the deceased was devoutly religious you might include his favorite bible verse or prayer.
 Someone with a love of literature could be described using their favorite poem.

 Give a Reason

 There are many reasons a person may decide they don't want a funeral or memorial service.
 In most cases you can give an honest sentence about why there won't be any services to give the bereaved a better understanding of the situation an eliminate any feelings of concern.